 Binary options trading is a financial instrument where traders speculate on the price movement of an asset within a fixed timeframe.
 Unlike traditional options and futures, binary options provide a simple yes-or-no proposition: will the asset’s price be above or below a specified level at expiration?
 If the trader’s prediction is correct, they receive a predetermined payout; otherwise, they lose the invested amount.
 This form of trading is widely used in intraday trading and short-term investment strategies.

-Now that you know what is binary option in trading, let’s try to understand how it works.
+Now that you know what a binary option is in trading, let’s try to understand how it works.
 Binary options trading follows a structured process that begins with selecting an asset, such as stocks, commodities, forex pairs, or indices, based on market trends and personal preferences.
 Once an asset is chosen, traders determine a timeframe for the trade, which can range from a few seconds to several hours or even days, depending on market conditions and broker offerings.
 The next step involves predicting price movement—whether the asset's price will be higher or lower than a predetermined strike price at expiration.

 After making a prediction, traders enter the trade by confirming the parameters and waiting for the outcome.
 The payout structure is fixed, meaning if the prediction is correct, the trader receives a predetermined return, typically between 70% and 90% of the investment.
 However, if the prediction is incorrect, the entire invested amount is lost.
 Given the high-risk nature of binary options trading, risk management strategies such as hedging, diversification, and capital allocation play a crucial role in mitigating potential losses and improving overall trading performance.